Display Software Manual

 primary computer.
 To do this you can use the buttons across the top of the window, the commands in the Control menu or the keyboard.
 The buttons across the top of the window are similar to those on a VCR.
 There is a timeline across the top with a slider bar to indicate the frame number of the dataset.
 You can move the slider bar around with the mouse to fast forward or fast backward through the dataset.
 The commands in the Control menu provide all the same functions as the buttons across the top.
 The controls for the keyboard are listed the right side of the commands in the Control menu.
 The most common keyboard commands are the up and down arrows that allow you to move through the selected playlist, and the space bar which pauses and plays the datasets.

-- Use the SOS Remote App for iOS devices such as an iPad or iPhone.
+- Use the SOS Remote App for the iPad.
 For complete information, see the SOS Remote App Manual.
 In order to connect the Remote App to the SOS

 system, it must either be on the same Wi-Fi network as the SOS system or paired

 using Bluetooth.
 Refer to the Network section in the Operation and System Administration Manual for specifics of the network.
-The SOS Remote App is freely available through the Apple App Store for download onto Apple devices (iPad, iPhone and iPod Touch).
+The SOS Remote App is freely available through the Apple App Store for download onto Apple devices.

 Once the iPad is connected, a user has the option to load a playlist, navigate through a playlist, tilt and orient the sphere, browse through the library, draw on the sphere and much more.
-The iPad and iPhone versions of the Remote App have different user interfaces that present some of the same functionality, although only the iPad offers use of the full SOS Data Catalog and a Playlist Builder.
 On the iPad, along the bottom of the page there are four tabs: Presentation, Data Catalog, Playlist Builder, and Settings.
-On the iPhone, along the bottom of the page there are five tabs: Presentation, Datasets, Layers, Web Page, and Settings.